 Skip to main content

-The National Weather Service is forecasting severe thunderstorms with wind gusts up to 60 mph for the Austin metro area tonight.
-Here's how to protect your roof — and what to look for after the storm passes.
+Central Texas thunderstorms can produce wind gusts up to 60 mph and higher during severe weather events.
+Here's how to protect your roof before a storm hits, and what to look for after the storm passes, from a HAAG-certified inspector.

 How Wind Damages Your Roof

-Most people think of tornadoes when they hear "wind damage," but the truth is that straight-line winds between 45-60 mph cause the majority of residential roof damage in Central Texas.
-Here's what happens to your roof during a windstorm:
+Most people think of tornadoes when they hear "wind damage," but straight-line winds in the 45 to 60 mph range are a common cause of residential roof damage in Central Texas severe weather events.
+Here's what happens to your roof during a wind storm:

 Lifted & Creased Shingles